ArmReference/network-virtualNetworkGateways/Notes.md

 ### VirtualNetworkGatewayNatRule

 It seems we have a stray type, this is outside of the properties and I don't see it referenced in the examples or the schema

+### vpnAuthenticationTypes

+The property values for this property are not documented outside of the [schema](https://github.com/Azure/azure-resource-manager-schemas/blob/main/schemas/2020-11-01/Microsoft.Network.json#L18315).
+They are documented in the arm template [documentation](https://docs.microsoft.com/en-us/azure/templates/microsoft.network/2021-05-01/virtualnetworkgateways?tabs=bicep#vpnclientconfiguration).